Lilypad-Tech/awesome-Lilypad/README.md

-# awesomeLilypad - examples, use cases, and more!
+# awesome-Lilypad - examples, use cases, and more!

 Lilypad is developing a serverless, distributed compute network that enables internet-scale data processing, AI, ML & other arbitrary computation from blockchains, while unleashing idle processing power & unlocking a new marketplace for compute.